KortsH/kinto.js/README.md

 Lines coverage improvement: 98.69% to 99.34%

-The new tests were implemented specifically for the *deleteBucket* method.
+**The tests were implemented for the following method:**
+- deleteBucket

 *deleteBucket: This method is intended to delete a bucket from the server.
 It should validate that a bucket ID is provided and throw an error if it is not.
 When a valid bucket ID is provided, it should proceed to delete the bucket and return the response.*